benny5555/Algorithms-and-Data-Structures/Algorithms/Big Integers/BIGINT.md

 Assumptions:

-* No valid inputs: characters except for the numbers characters
+* Valid inputs: there are only number characters from '0' to '9'
 * No negative numbers
 * Simple Implementation

-Basic it is just simple simulating human actions.
+Basically, it is just simple simulating human actions.